Philadelphia Radio Archives

 At some point after the start of the all news format on KYW, the sound of a teletype machine was head in the background while announcers read the news.
 This was done for a number of reasons: it added drama and credence to the news stories, filled the voids between items as announcers paused, and acted as an aural cue to listeners letting them know they were tuned to 1060.
 (A teletype machine was a sort of electric typewriter that printed news stories which were transmitted over a wire from a news bureau such as the Associated Press.)
-Although teletypes have not been used for decades, KYW continues to include a recording of this distinctive sound in the background.
+Although teletypes had not been used for decades, KYW continued to include a recording of this distinctive sound in the background until it was finally retired in 2020.
 The teletype sound along with many of the slogans used on KYW originated at WINS.

 KYW and KYW-TV moved into a new four story facility at Fifth and Market street on Independence Mall in 1972.
 Some of the on air staff at this time included Don Lancer, Jack O’Rourke, Andrea Mitchell, David Madden, Vince Lee, Dick Covington, and Bill Bransome.